Gmagon/src.gmagon.com/source/products/store/sudokumm/docs.md

  ### **Preface**:

->Number puzzles first appeared in newspapers in the late 19th century in France, but  It was not a Sudoku because it contained double-digit numbers and required arithmetic rather than logic to solve, but it shared key characteristics.
+>Number puzzles first appeared in newspapers in the late 19th century in France, but it was not a Sudoku because it contained double-digit numbers and required arithmetic rather than logic to solve, but it shared key characteristics.
 The modern Sudoku was first published in 1979 by a retired architect and freelance puzzle constructor.
 In 1984, The puzzle was introduced in Japan by Nikoli in the paper Monthly Nikolist, later it was called Sudoku, and rapidly spread to newspapers as a regular feature all over the world.